AAA Foundation finds that trial and error learning gets a driver only so far

-“This research suggests that today’s sophisticated vehicle technology requires more than trial-and-error learning to master it,” said Molly Hart, spokesperson for AAA – The Auto Club Group.
+“This research suggests that today’s sophisticated vehicle technology requires more than trial-and-error learning to master it,” said Adrienne Woodland, spokeswoman, AAA – The Auto Club Group.
 “You can’t fake it ‘til you make it at highway speeds.
 New car owners must receive training that is safe, effective, and enjoyable before they hit the road.”

 AAA recommends that new vehicle owners follow this PLAN:

 - Purpose—Learn the purpose of driving assistance technology by requesting hands-on training at the dealership, reading the vehicle’s owner’s manual and visiting the manufacturer’s website.